 Surgical Subspecialties

 Colonoscopy AI has the strongest randomized controlled trial evidence of any surgical AI application.
 Multiple RCTs show 10-20% relative improvement in adenoma detection rate.
 But real-world implementation studies reveal a troubling gap: benefits shrink or disappear outside trial conditions.
 Prostate MRI AI performs comparably to radiologists for PI-RADS scoring.
 ENT applications for hearing screening and voice analysis are emerging.
-This chapter examines what works, what the RCT-to-practice gap reveals about surgical AI deployment, and how to navigate specialty-specific AI tools critically.

 Learning Objectives